watem-sedem/watem-sedem/docs/output.rst

 WATEREROS (mm per gridcel).rst
 ******************************

-Raster with the total amount of net erosion or sedimentation in every pixel in :math:`(mm)`.
-Negative values indicate erosion, positive values indicate sedimentation.
-This raster is only written if :ref:`write water erosion = 1 <writerwatereros>`.
-See the `concept of WaTEM-SEDEM <Concept>` for more information on the calculation of this value.
+Raster with net erosion or sedimentation in every pixel in (in :math:`mm`).
+Negative values indicate erosion, while positive values indicate sedimentation.
+This raster is only written if the model choice ':ref:`write water erosion <writerwatereros>`' is en enabled.
+See the :ref:`concept of WaTEM-SEDEM <Concept>` for more information on the calculation of this value.

 .. _capacityrst: